meow-watermelon/tech-notes/google-drive-upload.md

 Then select **Drive API v3** and choose https://www.googleapis.com/auth/drive scope then authorize Google OAuth2 Playground to access the Google account who created the Google Drive project.

-Once the above step is done, client the **Exchange authorization code for tokens** button in Step 2 on the screen to generate the **refresh token**.
+Once the above step is done, click the **Exchange authorization code for tokens** button in Step 2 on the screen to generate the **refresh token**.
 The access token expires in 1 hour, I can refresh it by using refresh token that I just got.
 Now, I have everything I need to access Google Drive API.

 ## Talk is cheap, show me the code